Prince Henry, Duke of Cumberland and Strathearn: Marriage

-On 2 October 1771, the Duke married Anne Horton (1743–1808), daughter of Irish peer and British MP Simon Luttrell, 1st Earl of Carhampton (then Lord Irnham) and the widow of Christopher Horton of Catton Hall.
+On 2 October 1771, the Duke married Anne Horton (1743–1808), daughter of Irish peer and British MP Simon Luttrell, 1st Earl of Carhampton (then Lord Irnham), and the widow of Christopher Horton of Catton Hall.
 The marriage caused a rift with the King, who considered it a mismatch, and was the catalyst for the Royal Marriages Act 1772, which forbade any descendant of George II to marry without the monarch's permission.

 The marriage between Anne Horton and the Duke of Cumberland was described as a "conquest at Brighthelmstone" (now Brighton) by Mrs. Horton, "who", Horace Walpole says, "had for many months been dallying with his passion, till she had fixed him to more serious views than he had intended".
 Anne was however generally thought one of the great beauties of the age (even Walpole found her green eyes "enchanting"), and Thomas Gainsborough painted her several times.

-Later life
+Later life and death

 In 1775, the Duke established the Cumberland Fleet, which would later become the Royal Thames Yacht Club.
 He was promoted vice-admiral of the White in 1776, admiral of the Blue in 1778, and admiral of the White in 1782, though he was forbidden from assuming any command.
 The Duke was also instrumental in the development of Brighton as a popular resort.
 He had first visited in 1771, and in 1783, the Prince of Wales visited his uncle there.

-The Duke of Cumberland died in London on 18 September 1790.
+The Duke of Cumberland died in London on 18 September 1790, aged 44.
 His widow died in 1808.